 PRF-256(Random number, “Init Counter”, Local MAC Address || Time)

 The local MAC address should be AA on the Authenticator and SPA on the Supplicant.
+When the Authenticator is an AP MLD and the Supplicant is a non-AP MLD, the AA shall be the MLD MAC address of the AP MLD and the SPA shall be MLD address of the non-AP MLD.

 The random number is 256 bits in size.
 Time should be the current time from Network Time Protocol (NTP) or another time in NTP format whenever possible.
 This initialization causes different initial key counter values to occur across system restarts regardless of whether a real-time clock is available.
 The key counter can be used as additional input data for nonce generation.
 A STA derives a random nonce for each new use.